 The Company's change-in-control benefits require a double trigger prior to payment.
 In other words, there must be both a change in control and a "termination event" (described below) within one year following a change in control.
 In the event there is such a change in control and termination event with respect to Messrs.
-Brewer, Holiday, and Leposky the affected executive officer is generally entitled to the benefits to which he is entitled for a termination by the Company without substantial cause as described above, except that the amount of special severance and incentive payments is increased.
+Brewer, Holiday and Leposky, the affected executive officer is generally entitled to the benefits to which he is entitled for a termination by the Company without substantial cause as described above, except that the amount of special severance and incentive payments is increased.
+In addition, the period during which the payment of COBRA and/or CalCOBRA premiums will be paid at Company expense and continued tax and estate financial planning services benefits will be provided may be extended.
 For Messrs.
-Boezeman and Howie, their severance is generally the same as in the case of a termination without cause.
+Boezeman and Howie, their severance is generally the same as in the case of a termination without substantial cause.
 The special severance and incentive payments for each of the named executive officers upon a termination event following a change in control would be as follows:

-Name of Officer Change-in-Control Special Severance Change-in-Control Incentive Payments Oliver G. (Chip) Brewer III, 1.0 times annual base salary and target bonus, 1.0 times annual base salary and target bonus, Bradley J. Holiday, (payable over 24 months) (payable over 24 months) Mark F. Leposky Alex M. Boezeman .50 times annual base salary (payable over 12 months) .50 times annual base salary (payable over 18 months) Neil Howie Annual base salary (payable over 12 months) N/A
+Name of Officer Change-in-Control Special Severance Change-in-Control Incentive Payments Oliver G. (Chip) Brewer III, 1.0 times annual base salary and target bonus 1.0 times annual base salary and target bonus Bradley J. Holiday, (payable over 24 months) (payable over 24 months) Mark F. Leposky Alex M. Boezeman .50 times annual base salary (payable over 12 months) .50 times annual base salary (payable over 18 months) Neil Howie Annual base salary (payable over 12 months) N/A agreement by the Company, (ii) failure by the successor company to assume the employment agreement, (iii) any material diminishment in the position or duties of the executive officer, (iv) any reduction in compensation or benefits, or (v) any requirement that the executive officer relocate his principal residence.

-For this purpose, a "termination event" means the occurrence of any of the following within one year of the change in control: (i) the termination without substantial cause or material breach of the employment agreement by the Company, (ii) failure by the successor company to assume the employment agreement, (iii) any material diminishment in the position or duties of the executive officer, (iv) any reduction in compensation or benefits, or (v) any requirement that the executive officer relocate his principal residence.
+For this purpose, a "termination event" generally means the occurrence of any of the following within one year of the change in control: (i) the termination without substantial cause or material breach of the employment